Propose a Session or Site Visit

 Session Recommendations

-We want participants to leave CADF 2023 with a deeper understanding of the key issues facing Central America, new insights into promising solutions and development models, and new contacts for future collaboration.
+We strive for speakers and attendees to get the most out of their CADF 2024 experience.
+The selection committee will prioritize proposals which provide a comprehensive understanding of the critical issues facing Central America, propose bold and innovative solutions and development models, and encourage transformative partnerships.
 The selection committee will prioritize proposals that:

 • Include diverse perspectives (e.g. regional, gender, cross-sector, approach etc.)